Wandalen/willbe/doc/version2.eng/concept/ResourceReflector.md

 ### Map of the paths

 It is reflector field and the way to describe a set of files that allows to include a lot of files in it.
-Moreover it allows to exclude from it the files that are not required by the terms of exclusion and globes.
+Moreover, it allows to exclude from it the files that are not required by the terms of exclusion and globes.

 The path map can:
 - specify the location of files in which to performing of operation is needed;